Story Title: A Tale of Snowdrops

 At that, Hyou cracked his restrained mask and slightly curled his upper lip.
 But he soon recovered, drew his emotions back, and froze them once more.
 "What did he say, Touya?"
 Hyou intentionally forced his voice to sound mildly interested.
 "If he was capable of communicating intelligent speech to you, that is…."

 "He has an odd manner of speaking…but I could understand him well enough," Touya peered down as he thought and plucked details as they came to him, " A little loud but he was friendly.
 Still I guarded myself and prevented him from drawing close.
 The boy said he wanted only to meet me and talk…" Touya's words trailed off as he watched his cousin's cruel mouth frown in disapproval.

 "You cannot know that for certain, Touya.
 He could have been lying, trying to trick you, and you would have believed him," Hyou said, giving Touya a frosty stare he recognized as one of his uncle's stares, one he would have used if someone, namely Touya, had been incredibly foolish.

 "Th-that might not be true…" Touya was flustered, the pink deepening throughout his cheeks.
-He bowed his head below Hyou's gaze and unconvincingly said, "…I do not think he was trying to trick me, cousin."
+He bowed his head below Hyou's gaze and with little certainty said, "…I do not think he was trying to trick me, cousin."

 Hyou left exiting briskly, presumably off to his room.
 That left Touya sitting alone for an instant before he too rose from his seat and made his way toward his room—well, the small screened off portion of the servants' quarters designated as his space—to change into his training clothes and go off to practice his ice manipulation by himself.